The Bankrate promise

 - Your age: Because younger drivers tend to have less experience behind the wheel, they are more likely to get into accidents than mature drivers.
 If you are under the age of 25, you will likely pay more for car insurance than someone older.
 Additionally, rates can begin to creep up again after 70.
 However, Hawaii and Massachusetts prohibit the use of age as a rating factor.

 - Your gender: Women are statistically less likely to get into serious traffic accidents than males.
 As a result, females tend to pay lower car insurance premiums.
-However, the following states prohibit gender as a rating factor: California, Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania.
+However, the following states prohibit gender as a rating factor: California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania.